ashkonf/aig/README.md

 ### `gai stash`

 Generates a stash message based on your unstaged changes.
+Use the `-m` flag to provide your own message, or the `-y` flag to bypass the confirmation prompt.

 1. Make changes to your tracked files.
 2. Run the command: